 The Board elects from its ranks a chairperson to preside at all meetings of the Board.
-Mr. Beaudet, an independent director, was appointed Chair of the Board on April 12, 2017 and continued to act in such capacity throughout fiscal 2018.
+Mr. C. Mull was appointed Chair of the Board on June 11, 2019 and continued to act in such capacity throughout fiscal 2021.
 The Chair provides leadership to directors in discharging their mandate as set out in the Charter of the Board, including, by: (a) promoting a thorough understanding by the directors and management of the duties and responsibilities of the directors and the distinctions between the role of the directors and the role of management; (b) promoting cohesiveness among the directors; and (c) ensuring processes are in place to monitor legislation and best practices relating to the responsibilities of the Board, and reviewing the effectiveness of the Board, its committees and individual directors on a regular basis.
-As Mr. Beaudet has determined not to stand for re-election at the Meeting, the Board intends to appoint a new Chair at a Board meeting to be held following the Meeting.

-The following table sets forth the number of Board and committee meetings held and attendance by directors for the financial year ended December 31, 2018:
+The following table sets forth the number of Board and committee meetings held and attendance by directors for the financial year ended December 31, 2021: